Booking

 We model monetization early so payments, admin controls, and reporting support the business.

-Coupons, referrals, memberships, wallet credits, and loyalty programs.
+Sell service bundles, wallet credits, and loyalty memberships.

 MVP vs full build